clicon/clixon-docs/controller.rst

 Sync push
 ---------
-There are also explicit sync commands that are implictly made in `commit push`.
+There are also explicit sync commands that are implicitly made in `commit push`.
 Explicit pushes may be necessary if local commits are made (eg `commit local`) which needs an explicit push.
 Or if a new device has been off-line::